-- 1. They can initiate funds transfers via online banking. - Not as many technological resources to protect against fraud in smaller businesses. - 3.
-Many do not incorporate systems that regularly monitor accounts (password generation, two-step authentication, etc.). - 4.
+- 1. They can initiate funds transfers via online banking. - Not as many technological resources to protect against fraud in smaller businesses such as systems that incorporate regularly monitoring accounts. - 3.
+Additional protections for log-in's (password generation, two-step authentication, etc.). - 4.
 Small businesses usually bank with a wide array of financial institutions that may not require these protection services.